Hat Trick (America album)

 Hat Trick is the third studio album by the American folk rock trio America, released on Warner Bros.
 Records in 1973.
 It peaked at number 28 on the Billboard album chart; it failed to go gold, whereas the group's first two releases had platinum sales.
-The album produced the single, "Muskrat Love", which reached number 67 on the Billboard singles chart and number 11 on the adult contemporary chart.
+The album produced the single "Muskrat Love", which reached number 67 on the Billboard singles chart and number 11 on the adult contemporary chart.
 That song would become a much bigger hit for Captain & Tennille three years later.

 Production

-America employed string arrangements for the first time on an album, with the assistance of Jim Ed Norman.
+Hat Trick marks the first instance of string arrangements being used on an America album, completed with the assistance of Jim Ed Norman.